• Skip to primary navigation

 Where: All over Japan (March-May)

 Sakura season, also known as cherry blossom season is the most popular time to visit Japan!
-In well-known cities such as Tokyo, Kyoto, and Osaka there are viewing festivals and a number of sakura-themed treats to enjoy.
+In well-known cities such as Tokyo, Kyoto, and Osaka there are viewing festivals and many sakura-themed treats to enjoy.
 Some of the most popular hanami (sakura viewing spots) are Mt.
 Fuji, Osaka Castle in Osaka, Himeji Castle in Himeji, The Philosopher’s Walk in Kyoto, Mount Yoshino in Nara, and Shinjuku Gyoen in Tokyo.

 6. Examine The Stunning Autumn Foliage